 Suppose you want to be as successful as possible, practicing Jiu-Jitsu and being better at defense.
 Take the rule book and study it profusely.
 Take special care of what is written, the exact way it is written.
 And cannot eliminate loopholes.
 But you must be wise if you decide to use them!.
 Always remember to be fair but ruthless.
 You want to win by beating your opponent, not winning by cheating!

 Jiu-Jitsu Maintain a Dominant Top Position

 Most games are decided either by a sweep or a take-down.
 And these are achieved through dominant top positions.
 You always want to be above your opponent in a sense that.
 Once you go for a grapple, do it so your back is not hitting the floor.
 This gives you stability and strength, and the grappled opponent will have a tougher time getting out from that.

 Always keep this in mind when going into a fight.
 If you expose yourself, there’s a high chance that your opponent will use this weakness.
-Whatever move you plan to make, remember to always keep a dominant top position for the majority of the fight.
+So whatever moves you plan to make, remember to always keep a dominant top position for the majority of the fight.
 Either learn how to execute proper sweeps from half guard or bottom guard, or go for a finisher from the top.
 Any strategy is good, but a top position applies for all!

 Use Your Knees to Stop Opponent

 In this type of fight, one can use the knee or the surrounding areas.
-This technique is used in close range attacks.
-There are few different attacks allowed using the knees, and these are Knee smash, Knee side smash, and Knee down smash.
+This technique is used in close-range attacks.
+There are few different attacks allowed using the knees: knee smash, Knee side smash, and Knee down smash.